mplacona/realkotlin.com/_tutorials/2018-05-03-lazy-initialisation-in-kotlin.md

 }
 ```

 `lazy` properties are also thread safe as they run in `synchronized` mode.
 If using `lazy` on the main thread and nowhere else, you may avoid the `synchronized` overhead by removing its thread safety.
-This mode should be used only when high performance is crucial and the Lazy instance is guaranteed never to be initialized from more than one thread.
+This mode should be used only when high performance is crucial and the `lazy` instance is guaranteed never to be initialised from more than one thread.